By Lem Garcia

 The big-name insurance companies, in which most people use, are not in the business of protecting people like they claim that they are.
 Instead, they are in the business of making money.
 They will do anything in their power to pay you the least amount of money possible.
 You’re probably wondering, “how is that fair?”
 Well, to put it simply, it isn’t.
 Life has a funny way of being unfair.

 Even though you pay a monthly premium to have coverage, insurance companies are not obligated to pay anything unless a court ruling says that they must.
 It is actually a quite common tactic for slimy insurance companies to do this.

-Every day, someone files a personal injury claim that gets denied, forcing them to pay all of their own medical bills and expenses.
+Every day, someone files a personal injury claim and that insurance claim is denied, forcing them to pay all of their medical bills and expenses.
 After an accident, the first thing you should always do is make sure everyone is okay and call the police.
 After the accident is taken care of, before you file a personal injury claim in Oceanside, you should hire an auto accident attorney to give you the help you need.

 Medical Bill Statistics

 You’ve undoubtedly had to pay medical bills, or know someone who has, within your lifetime.
 It is no secret how expensive they can become.
 For some people, medical bills can put them in debt for the rest of their lives.

 The following statistics have been taken from The Commonwealth Fund and their extensive research about medical bill debt in the United States:

 - 41% of working-age Americans have medical bill debt

 - 7 million elderly adults have medical bill debt